How to fill that large empty wall space

 Living rooms are normally the biggest room in the house but they also tend to have A LOT of wall space.
 You can use large pieces like metal art or 1 large canvas piece but I know those can get expensive.
 Instead, you could find 2-3 smaller art pieces.
 It really only has to be something above the couch.
 Don’t feel like you need to fill the WHOLE wall.
 A 3 foot by 4 foot piece of canvas art is big enough to go over the couch.

-Another idea is to use products from Wunderwall Mural.
+Another idea to fill an empty wall is to use products from Wunderwall Mural.
 This is great way to add an accent wall using removeable and repositionable wallpaper.
 Check them on Instagram.
 They come in long strips like wallpaper and shipping is quick too.
 It’s a great way to add interest without painting a wall.
 They have these chevron wall accents you can use and another idea is a rainbow over a kids bed to look like a headboard.

 Maybe you have a walk in closet and at the end of the closet, you can add some mural like this or something else just to break up the monotony of the space.